aimeetacchi/Angular2/README.md

 ===============

-CatDirectory - Followed the Tour of Heros Tut on the Angular - https://angular.io/tutorial

 myFirstProject - Building my first Angular project without Tut.
 (Updated Version in Angular 4 Repo)

 Classes with ngclass and ngstyle